 It was once the privilege of the wealthy to travel, and the merchant or explorer knew firsthand what many could only read about.
 Now we can take virtual tours of locations we may never travel to, and as the cost of travel decreases, we can increasingly see the world for ourselves.
 As global trade has developed, and time to market has decreased, the world has effectively grown smaller.
 While the size has not changed, our ability to navigate has been dramatically decreased.
 Time and distance are no longer the obstacles they once were.
-Canadian Marshall McLuhan, a pioneer in the field of communication, predicted what we now know as the "global village."
-The global village is characterized by information and transportation

-Characterized by information and transportation technologies that reduce the time and space required to interact. technologies that reduce the time and space required to interact.McLuhan, M. (1964).
+The Canadian philosopher Marshall McLuhan, a pioneer in the field of communication, predicted what we now know as the "global village."
+The global village is characterized by information and transportation technologies that reduce the time and space required to interact.McLuhan, M. (1964).
 Understanding media: The extensions of man.
 New York, NY: McGraw-Hill.